Maeeen/scastie-bachelor-report/presentation/presentation.md

 * The issue?
 → Compilation errors are not machine readable.
 Hard to handle them and forward them nicely to the users.
+→ Might create some obvious issues with my colleague…

 ---

-## Previous implementation with SBT behavior
+## Previous implementation with SBT

 :warning: The runner was **parsing the process' output**!
 Crazy people… I'm lazy.